rookasrudzianskas/rookasrudzianskas/README.md

-- 👋 Hi, I’m @rookasrudzianskas
+- 👋 Hi, I’m @rookasrudzianskas.
 - 👀 I’m interested in creating the magical stuff with code and mac 🖤
 - 🌱 I’m currently learning how to deal with data 💻
 - 💞️ I’m looking to collaborate on startup projects and future technologies